Nikola Jokić: 2024–25 season: First triple-double season

-2025–26 season
+2025–26 season: Second triple-double season, rebounds and assists leader

 On October 29, 2025, Jokić recorded 21 points, 12 rebounds, and 10 assists, matching an NBA record with his fourth consecutive triple-double to start the season, as the Denver Nuggets defeated the New Orleans Pelicans 122–88.
 With the performance, He became the third player in NBA history, after Oscar Robertson (1961–62) and Russell Westbrook (2020–21), to begin a season with four consecutive triple-doubles.
 On November 5, Jokić recorded his 169th career triple-double, posting 33 points, 15 rebounds, 16 assists, and 3 steals in a 122–112 victory over the Miami Heat.
 It was his seventh career 30/15/15 game, a mark second only to Oscar Robertson (11) in NBA history.
 On November 12, Jokić posted a season-high 55 points, 12 rebounds, and 6 assists on 18-of-23 shooting from the field in a 130–116 victory over the Los Angeles Clippers.
 He became the first player since play-by-play data began (1997–98) to reach 50 points, 10 rebounds, and 5 assists before the 4th quarter.
 Jokić joined Luka Dončić and Wilt Chamberlain, who had previously posted a 55-point game with at least 10 rebounds and 5 assists while shooting at least 75% from the field.
 Additionally, he became just the fourth player in NBA history to record a 55/10/5 stat line on the second night of a back-to-back.
 His efficiency was remarkable, making him only the third player in the shot-clock era to score 55+ points while recording more assists than missed field goals.
-He scored 25 points in the first quarter, the most he has ever scored in a single quarter of an NBA game.
+Jokić scored 25 points in the first quarter, the most he has ever scored in a single quarter of an NBA game.
+On November 17, Jokić logged 36 points, 18 rebounds, and 13 assists in a 130–127 loss to the Chicago Bulls.
+He became the second all-time leading scorer in Nuggets history, surpassing Dan Issel.
+On November 19, Jokić recorded his 172nd career triple-double, posting 28 points, 11 rebounds, and 12 assists in a 125–118 win over the New Orleans Pelicans.
+With the performance, he became the first NBA player since Oscar Robertson (1961–62) to accumulate 400 or more points, 150 or more rebounds, and 150 or more assists within the first 15 games of a season.
+For his play in October and November, Jokić was named the Western Conference Player of the Month for the ninth time in his career.